kieran11/CovidIncome/FSA_to_DA.md

 Toronto FSAs.

 To get the Census 2016 variables at the FSA level, we take the weighted mean, using population.
-FSAs var in population, which is why we use the weighted mean.
+FSAs vary in population, which is why we use the weighted mean.

 The mean number of DAs per FSA in the City of Toronto is 59, with a